KeishiIshihara/dotfiles/README.md

 ```

 ## Primary commands
-This dotfile mostly runs with `make`.
+This dotfiles mostly go with `make` command.
 See `make help` for more info.
+Here is frequently used commands.
 ```bash
 $ make shell   # show current os or env and set EXCLUSIONS
 $ make list    # show dot files to be deployed